ayton-village/website/gardening/content/ayton-show.md

 Artwork – to be chosen and displayed by school: Class 1, Class 2 and Class 3\
 Handwritten Work – to be chosen and displayed by school: Class 1, Class 2 and Class 3\
-Snail quiz with a picture tie-breaker – to be distributed by school
+Butterfly quiz with a picture tie-breaker – to be distributed by school

 <div style="display:flex;gap:1em;width:100%;margin:3em 0;" aria-hidden="true">
 <img src="/assets/snail.svg" style="height:auto;width:1em;flex-grow:1;" />